Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Related Work

+Byun et al.~\cite{byun2021black} have recently proposed Manifold Combination Coverage (MCC), a black-box coverage metric for testing DNN models based on projecting test inputs onto a manifold space using a Variational AutoEncoder (VAE).
+This metric relies on manifold learning~\cite{bengio2013representation} that compresses a high-dimensional input space into a lower-dimensional manifold space.
+It then measures the coverage of test inputs within a subset in the manifold space to assess test thoroughness~\cite{byun2021black}.
+The authors compared the misprediction-revealing effectiveness and retraining efficacy of MCC and state-of-the-art white-box coverage metrics.
+They found that the misprediction-revealing effectiveness of MCC is similar to that of the selected white-box coverage metrics.
+Further, MCC failed to outperform the white-box coverage metrics in retraining effectiveness.
+Given the reported performance of MCC compared to white-box coverage metrics, we did not consider this recent work in our empirical analysis.

-Despite very active research on DNN coverage, several recent articles have questioned the usefulness of coverage criteria to guide the test of DNN models~\cite{li2019structural,dong2019there,chen2020deep}.
-For example, Li \textit{et al}.~\cite{li2019structural} studied a number of structural coverage criteria and discussed their limitations in terms of fault detection capabilities in DNN models.
+Despite active research on DNN coverage, several recent articles have questioned the usefulness of coverage criteria to guide the testing of DNN models~\cite{li2019structural,dong2019there,chen2020deep}.
+For example, Li \textit{et al}.~\cite{li2019structural} studied a number of structural coverage criteria and discussed their limitations in fault detection capabilities in DNN models.
 Their experiments found no strong correlation between coverage and the number of misclassified inputs in a natural test set.
-Furthermore, Dong \textit{et al}.~\cite{dong2019there} found that retraining DNN models with new input sets that improve coverage does not help increase the robustness of the model to adversarial attacks.
+Furthermore, Dong \textit{et al}.~\cite{dong2019there} found that retraining DNN models with new input sets that improve coverage does not increase the robustness of the model to adversarial attacks.

-Our work on diversity metrics is orthogonal to existing research regarding the test coverage of DNNs.
-All state-of-the-art coverage metrics require full access to the internals of DNN state or training data, both of which are often not available to testers in practical contexts.
-Thus, in our approach we focus on black-box diversity metrics, aiming at providing guidance to assess test suites or select test cases for DNNs.
+Our work on diversity metrics is orthogonal to existing research regarding DNN test coverage.
+Most of the state-of-the-art coverage metrics require full access to the internals of DNN state or training data, both of which are often not available to testers in practical contexts.
+Thus, in our approach we focused on black-box diversity metrics, and aimed to provide guidance to assess test suites or select test cases for DNNs.